DataMascara/cisc3140-su19-project/README.md

 - Alpha release will be served on a server soon so that features can be continuously implemented
 - Navigate to the `app/` folder and execute `python main.py` or `python3 main.py` (depending on your setup)
 - Use postman ([https://www.getpostman.com/](https://www.getpostman.com/)) to test the API.
-- Debug user that already exists is :chalshaff12 (it returns his password) - Currently, the API is just working in some cases and not linked to a view page yet - Server hosting for live demo is coming soon.
+- Debug user that already exists is :chalshaff12 (it returns their full record) - Currently, the API is just working in some cases and not linked to a view page yet
+    - Server hosting for live demo is coming soon.

 ## Try a GET Request